 Decision Theory (Spring 2021, Spring 2020) - Elective course in Master’s program.

-Behavioural Economics: Policy Implications (Spring 2021) - Compulsory course in Master in Behavioural Economics.
+Behavioural Economics: Policy Applications (Spring 2021) - Compulsory course in Master in Behavioural Economics.
+(Co-lecturer)

 Are you a UCD student interested in behavioral science and would like to contribute to research?
 Sign up to the BSP Lab mailing list for invitations to participate in decision experiments!